laihco/slugfest/README.md

 11/13/25

+Ananya

 - ReadMe created.
 Assigned team lead roles.

 11/14/25

+Matthew

 - Set up Deno + Three.js project.
 Added basic 3D scene with cube and OrbitControls.
 Configured deno.json tasks for development and build.
 Verified project runs via `deno task dev`.
 - Added support for importing Blender models (.glb) using GLTFLoader so 3D assets can be displayed in the scene.

+11/18/25

+Matthew

+- Implemented a player system with gravity, floor collision, and keyboard movement (WASD).

+- Set up a locked, diagonal over-the-shoulder camera that follows the player smoothly.

+- Replaced the flat sky color with a shader-based gradient for a warm late-afternoon sky.

+- Configured floor as a box mesh with editable height to properly collide with the player model.

+- Loaded Blender player model (.glb) into scene

 ## Introducing the team